Signs of Higher Multipoles and Orbital Precession in GW151226: Source Discussion

 3pt

-Why is the low-$q$ mode absent in the {\nohm} and {\nopre} setups?
-In the former case, the absence of this mode is a manifestation of the fact that higher multipoles are more strongly excited when the binary component masses are more asymmetric~\cite{Blanchet:2013haa, Kidder:2007rt, Berti:2007fi, Blanchet:2008je}.
-By omitting higher multipoles in the {\nohm} setup, we have inadvertently penalized the solutions that are most efficient at emitting these modes to begin with.
-Using the mode selection feature of the LALSuite implementation of {\phXPHM}~\cite{Pratten:2020ceb, lalsuite}, we can determine the relative importance of the various higher multipoles in the low-$q$ mode.
-In particular, we achieve this by reweighting the likelihood of the {\default} setup with likelihoods that exclude different higher multipoles, and then compare the resulting posterior distributions~\cite{10.5555/1051451, 10.5555/1571802}.
-The results are shown in Fig.~\ref{fig:Reweight_HM}, where we find that the $(3,3)$ multipole in the co-precessing frame is critical for the emergence of the low-$q$ mode.
-By contrast, other higher multipoles contribute marginally.
-Through a more refined analysis, we find that the relative importance of the multipoles in the low-$q$ mode obey the hierarchy $(2,2) > (3,3) > (2,1) > (4,4) > (3,2)$.
-We note that Ref.~\cite{Payne:2019wmy} had also analyzed the importance of higher multipoles in GW151226 through the likelihood reweighting method described here~\cite{10.5555/1051451, 10.5555/1571802}, though since precession was omitted in that work the analysis effectively only applied to the high-$q$ mode.
+Why is the low-$q$ region relatively suppressed in the {\nohm} and {\nopre} setups?
+In the former case, this comes from the fact that HM are more strongly excited when the constituent masses are more asymmetric~\cite{Blanchet:2013haa, Kidder:2007rt, Berti:2007fi, Blanchet:2008je}.
+By omitting HM in the {\nohm} setup, we penalize most heavily the solutions that are most efficient at emitting these modes, which means suppressing extreme mass ratio solutions.
+Using the mode selection feature of the LALSuite implementation of {\phXPHM}~\cite{Pratten:2020ceb, lalsuite}, we can determine the relative importance of the various multipole modes in our solution.
+In particular, we achieve this by reweighting the likelihood of the {\default} setup with likelihoods that exclude some or all of the HM, and then compare the resulting posterior distributions~\cite{10.5555/1051451, 10.5555/1571802}.
+The results are shown in Fig.~\ref{fig:Reweight_HM}, where we find that the $(3,3)$ multipole in the co-precessing frame is important for the shift towards the low-$q$ region.
+Other HM contribute only marginally.
+In a more refined analysis, we find that the relative importance of the multipole modes obeys the hierarchy $(2,2) > (3,3) > (2,1) > (4,4) > (3,2)$.
+We note that Ref.~\cite{Payne:2019wmy} had also analyzed the importance of HM in GW151226 through the likelihood reweighting method described here~\cite{10.5555/1051451, 10.5555/1571802}, though a direct comparison cannot be made since precession was omitted in that work.

 6pt